JayyDoesDev/jasper/README.md

     - `SUB_COUNT_UPDATE`: Set to `true` to enable automatic subscriber count updates.
     - `REDISHOST`: Set your redis host.
     - `REDISPORT`: Set your redis port.
+    - `SUPPORT_THREAD`: ID of the channel for the tags to be used in.

 4. Run the bot using `yarn start`.